microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_hybrid/aks_edge_essentials_full_akri/_index.md

   ![Camera as Akri instance](./29.png)

-Now you need to get the Linux node IP and the port of your web app service.
-First get the port of the web app service by running:
+Next, you will need to receive the Linux node IP and the port of your web app service.
+First, get the port of the web app service by running:

   ```shell
     kubectl get svc